Research II: Looking for Links; Evaluating

 - Temperature and sales of coats in stores

-- Amount of exercise and the %age of body fat
+- Amount of exercise and the percentage of body fat

 - Self-esteem & memories of bad/negative scenes in youth